atarwn/bot-logger/README.md

 4. Windows terminal will open, write `pip install discord`
 5. The preparation is complete!
 Now follow the instructions to install and configuring the bot
 ### Linux Terminal
+1. `apt install git` or `pkg install git`
-1. `apt install python` or `pkg install python`
+2. `apt install python` or `pkg install python`
-2. `pip install discord`
+3. `pip install discord`
-3. The preparation is complete!
+4. The preparation is complete!
 Now follow the instructions to install and configuring the bot

 > `First attempt to write a normal README.md`